jean-pierreBoth/annembed/README.md

 * cargo build --release --features "intel-mkl-static" to link with mkl intel's library (intel mkl will be automatically downloaded, see README.md of crate ndarray-linalg)

-* cargo build --release  --features "openblas-system" will try to link with system openblas and system lapacke (see the build.rs to modify it if needed)
 ## References

 - Visualizing data using t_sne.